 We are getting excited around here about the premiere of Animal Planet’s new series “Dodo Heroes” (airing 9 p.m.
-June 9), which will feature Animal Ortho Care’s own Derrick Campana as he fits Jabu the elephant with the world’s first elephant orthotic leg brace.
+June 9), which will feature Animal Ortho Care as they fit Jabu the elephant with the world’s first elephant orthotic leg brace.

-Here, Campana answers questions about Jabu and his treatment:
+Here, AOC answers questions about Jabu and his treatment:

 Can you tell us about Jabu’s injury?
 Which leg?
 How has Jabu’s injury impacted him?